ascharp/JSON-file-editor/README.md

 ## 🚀 Usage

+### For JSON Configuration Files
 1. **Upload JSON File**:
-   - Click "Choose JSON File" button or drag-and-drop a JSON file
+   - Click "Choose File" and select a .json file
    - Or click "Load Sample JSON" to try with example data

 2. **Edit Configuration**: